dinhkt/nlp-practices/README.md

-# KAIST AI605 Deep Learning for NLP

-This is my implementation for KAIST Deep Learning for NLP assignments.
+### Practices in common tasks in NLP:

 1. RNN,LSTM,Bi-LSTM from scratch
-2. Retrieval system from scratch using BoW,TF-IDF,BM25,Facebook faiss
+2. Information Retrieval from scratch using BoW,TF-IDF,BM25,Facebook faiss
 3. Building Transformer for spelling correction
 4. Finetuning BERT for Text Classification, Question Answering